Thailand sees a jump in royal defamation cases after death of king

 Thailand's main mobile telecoms operators have, at the government's request, asked customers to report websites and social media posts deemed inappropriate or insulting.

-The government also asked internet service providers to monitor content and inform platforms such as Facebook, Twitter and Youtube to block offensive content.
-Failure to do so would be considered a crime, the government said.
+The government also asked internet service providers to monitor content and inform platforms such as Facebook, Twitter and Youtube to block offensive material.

+Deputy Prime Minister Prachin Chanthong said the government had found up to 60 websites insulting the monarchy and threatening security.

+The junta has asked internet service providers to block some of the sites and was seeking court orders to block other encrypted sites, he said, adding police had a team of about 100 people monitoring online content and would recruit more.

+Justice Minister Paiboon Koomchaya said he had written to seven ambassadors to ask for help in prosecuting 19 lese majeste suspects living in their countries.

+He did not identify the countries.
+He said earlier it was his duty to seek prosecutions even though he realized they would be difficult to achieve.
-The junta has sought to reassure the public that a roadmap to the restoration of democracy, which promises a general election in 2017, remains on course and there is no uncertainty around royal succession.

-Prime Minister Prayuth told reporters after a cabinet meeting on Tuesday that the roadmap was unchanged and the succession would happen after a period of mourning.
+The junta has sought to reassure the public that a roadmap to democracy, with a general election in 2017, remains on course and there is no uncertainty over the succession which would happen after a period of mourning.
+It is not clear how long.

-"There are a lot of preparations needed to be made before succession," junta spokesman Colonel Winthai Suvaree told Reuters.

 The formal procedure for the prince becoming king involves the cabinet informing the president of the legislature.
 The assembly then invites the prince to ascend the throne.

-Pornpet Vichitcholcha, president of the National Legislative Assembly, told reporters that the legislature was ready to handle the matter at any time.
+A former prime minister, Thanin Kraivichien, 89, was made acting head of the Privy Council of royal advisers, after its previous head, Prem Tinsulanonda, stepped in as regent until Crown Prince Maha Vajiralongkorn ascends the throne.

-(Reporting by Cod Satrusayang and Panarat Thepgumpanat; Writing by Patpicha Tanakasempipat; Editing by Robert Birsel)
+Additional reporting by Cod Satrusayang, Patpicha Tanakasempipat and Kaweewit Kaewjinda; Writing by Patpicha Tanakasempipat; Editing by Robert Birsel